YF-W/CarveNet/README.md

-# A Multi-Branch Pixel Carving Network Framework and Heterogeneous Information Extraction Method for Multi-Lesion Analysis
+# A Carving Hierarchical Information Integration Network with Structured Pooling and Multi-Window ViT in Medical Image Segmentation

 ## Paper Link: (under review)